PavanRangani/docs/docs/prd/communication/communication.md

 ### Create Note
 - User can add note at any time.
-- By default, current date is selected in date.
+- By default, current date is selected.

 ### Edit note
-- User can edit note at any time.
+- User can edit note by clicking on the note.

-### Delete note
-- User can Delete note at any time.

 ### Manage projects